inspiringsource/dynamic-binary-search/README.md

 ## Overview

-This repository showcases an enhanced binary search algorithm that adjusts the midpoint based on the target’s relationship to the array boundaries (nums[l] and nums[r]).
+This repository showcases an enhanced binary search algorithm that adjusts the midpoint based on the target’s relationship to the array boundaries (`nums[l]` and `nums[r]`).
 The goal is to optimize search performance by reducing unnecessary halving of the search space and short-circuiting the search when possible.

-## Work in Progress

-- **Benchmarking:** Developed comprehensive C benchmarking code (`benchmark_binary_search_large.c`) to compare the performance of the improved algorithm against the standard binary search across large datasets.
-- **C Implementation:** Transitioned the improved algorithm from Python to C to leverage compiled language performance benefits.
-- **Further Optimizations:** Exploring potential optimizations and alternative algorithms to enhance search efficiency.
+So far, the algorithm has been implemented in Python and C, with benchmarking code to compare its performance against the standard binary search algorithm.
+Notably, the improved algorithm beats 100% of other solutions on LeetCode—likely due to the small, specific datasets and unique distributions used for benchmarking there.
+However, our benchmarks on larger datasets show only marginal performance gains (around a single-digit percentage, roughly 5% at best) in specific scenarios.
+In most cases, the added complexity does not justify replacing the standard binary search.

 ## How It Works